iamamutt/pandoc-apa/example/apa_test.md

 |               |               | - tasty            |
 +---------------+---------------+--------------------+

 Table: And another multi-line table which is more complicated to make.
-It may requires a pagebreak in two-column (jou) mode because pandoc uses `longtable` which doesn't work in two-column mode.Some additional latex hacks are added to the template to allow it to work (at the risk of losing content or bleeding off the page.
+It may require a pagebreak in two-column (jou) mode because pandoc uses `longtable` which doesn't work in two-column mode.
+It has no reference so it doesn't start with "Table x."
+Some additional latex hacks are added to the template to allow it to work (at the risk of losing content or bleeding off the page.
 Blame pandoc for using `longtable`).

-- Here's some raw latex code.
+Here's some raw latex code.
 It won't be recognized unless the output is LaTeX/pdf and you have to proper parse-raw option set.
 It's the same LaTeX code block from above rendered as an actual Table \ref{tbl:rawtex}.
 The position may shift because it's a floating environment.

 \begin{table}
 \centering